freebirdyeah/cryptonite-taskphase-shaan/Shell_Variables.md

 # Shell Variables

-Module Description: To leaarn about usage of variables in shell commands and scripts.
+Module Description: To learn about usage of variables in shell commands and scripts.

 ## Printing Variables